joshuadavidthomas/docs2markdown/README.md

 **Default** mode works with generic HTML documentation.
 It applies basic preprocessing to clean up common HTML patterns and prepare the content for Markdown conversion.

 **Sphinx** mode is specifically designed for Sphinx-generated documentation.
 Sphinx adds specific CSS classes, navigation elements, headerlinks (the ¶ symbols), code-block wrappers, and other structural markup that need specialized handling.
-This mode identifies and removes these Sphinx-specific elements before conversion, producing cleaner Markdown output without the navigation artifacts and structural markup.
+This mode identifies and removes these Sphinx-specific elements before conversion, producing cleaner Markdown output.

 ## Usage